pablodecm/phd_thesis/src/102_chapter_2.md

 of high-energy physics collisions in high-dimensional representations can be achieved through simulation.

+In this section, a generative view of the main physical mechanisms that are happening both in the proton-proton collisions and when particles propagate through the CMS detector is first included.
+Such overview doubles as an introduction of the next section, where a description of how realistic simulations of the detector readouts (i.e. events) can be obtained using computational tools is provided.
-In this section, a review of the approach followed to obtain realistic simulations is first described to provide a generative and practical view of the physical mechanisms that are happening both in the collision and along the detector.
-Afterwards, the inverse process is tackled which is considerably harder and often ill-defined, namely how can we estimate the set of primary particles that were produced in the collision given the detector readout, through reconstruction.
+Afterwards, the inverse process is tackled, which is considerably harder and often ill-defined, namely how can we estimate the set of primary particles that were produced in the collision given the detector readout, through event reconstruction techniques.

+### A Generative View

-### Simulation
+### Event Simulation

-### Reconstruction
+### Event Reconstruction